Books

 Mary Claire Heffron and Trudy Murch

-This comprehensive resource book provides background information about reflective supervision and practical advice for implementing this type of supervision in programs serving infants and young children
+This comprehensive resource book provides background information about reflective supervision and practical advice for implementing this type of supervision in programs serving infants and young children.

 The GROOMER Framework for Change Model™ is a mental model that offers an intentional framework to facilitate transformational lasting change.
 This workbook can be used by supervisors working with staff or peer-to-peer.

-Videos
+Videos and Media

 This video demonstrates how to serve bilingual families in early intervention settings and telehealth visits, discusses the roles of parent and therapist in EI bilingual homes, and considers the role of interpreters.
 It also presents tips, case studies, ethical considerations, and video examples of best practices.